adaltas/node-csv/doc/from.md

 Update and retrieve options relative to the input source.
 Return the options as an object if no argument is provided.

 *   `delimiter`     Set the field delimiter, one character only, defaults to comma.
+*   `rowDelimiter`  String used to delimit record rows or a special value; special values are 'auto', 'unix', 'mac', 'windows', 'unicode'; defaults to 'auto' (discovered in source or 'unix' if no source is specified).
-*   `quote`       Set the field delimiter, one character only, defaults to double quotes.
+*   `quote`         Optionnal character surrounding a field, one character only, defaults to double quotes.
-*   `escape`      Set the field delimiter, one character only, defaults to double quotes.
+*   `escape`        Set the escape character, one character only, defaults to double quotes.
 *   `columns`       List of fields or true if autodiscovered in the first CSV line, default to null.
 Impact the `transform` argument and the `data` event by providing an object instead of an array, order matters, see the transform and the columns sections for more details.
 *   `flags`         Used to read a file stream, default to the r charactere.
 *   `encoding`      Encoding of the read stream, defaults to 'utf8', applied when a readable stream is created.
 *   `trim`          If true, ignore whitespace immediately around the delimiter, defaults to false.
 *   `ltrim`         If true, ignore whitespace immediately following the delimiter (i.e. left-trim all fields), defaults to false.
 *   `rtrim`         If true, ignore whitespace immediately preceding the delimiter (i.e. right-trim all fields), defaults to false.

 Additionnaly, in case you are working with stream, you can pass all the options accepted by the `stream.pipe` function.